 The Minister for Industry, Science and Technology has decided that the Measurement Markings on Packaging Review will be incorporated into the broader Measurement Law Review.
 This review is looking at all aspects of the legislative framework.
 The decision is expected to streamline the complementary objectives and concurrent timelines of the two processes.

-Find out more about Australia’s measurement standards.
+Find out more about the Australia’s measurement system.